sonic-net/sonic-mgmt/sdn_tests/testplans/gNMI_Port_Management_E2E_Test_Plan.md

 ### Test 3: ON_CHANGE Test

-This test is not supported on vGPINs as vGPINs does not support physical port properties like port speed.\
-Using single switch setup, the following steps will be performed for the port under test:
+The following steps will be performed for the port under test:

 1. Use gNMI get operation to fetch the state path value for `port-speed `and` oper-status.` Expect that:
     1.  `oper-status` is "`UP`".